Meet the Meadowfolk

 • The Lantern Fox (in dreams)

-🦊 Wanderer’s Meadowfolk (Wanderer’s Gate):
+🦊 Wanderer’s Meadowfolk (Wanderer’s Gate)

-Solitary guides, dusk‑walkers, tricksters who find clarity in aloneness.
-The Wanderer’s Meadowfolk Solitary guides who appear at crossroads, slip through shadows, and help others find meaning in aloneness.
-They embody the Wanderer’s Gate posture: solitude made gentle.
+They appear at crossroads, slip through shadows, and help others find meaning in solitude.
+They embody tsolitude made gentle.

 • The Lantern Fox — light in solitude